UniversalDependencies/docs/_u-overview/dep-index.md

 A subtyped relation always starts with the basic type, followed by a colon and the subtype string.
 In general, subtypes are language-specific and optional.
 However, some subtypes are assumed to apply to many languages and they should be considered semi-mandatory: If the language has the phenomenon that the subtype focuses on, then the subtype should be used.
-Examples of subtypes that should be used this way include but are not limited to the following:
+The following subtypes currently have the semi-mandatory status:

 * [acl:relcl]() for relative adnominal clauses
+* [advcl:relcl]() for relative clauses whose antecedent is a clause
 * [aux:pass]() for the passive auxiliary
 * [csubj:outer]() for outer clausal subjects of predicates that are clauses
 * [csubj:pass]() for clausal subjects of passive clauses